maxangres/stuart_ABC/README.md

 # Artificial Bee Algorithm for Psychometric Scale Shortening

 This repository entails a version of the stuart R package written by Martin Schultze in collaboration with Johanna Schüller and myself.
 The Stuart (Subtests Using Algorithmic Rummaging Techniques) package offers a framework for metaheuristic algorithms which enable the user to construct subtests from psychometric scales.
-For an in-depth exploration of the package please visit [https://cran.r-project.org/web/packages/stuart/index.html](https://cran.r-project.org/web/packages/stuart/index.html) and [https://cran.r-project.org/web/packages/stuart/stuart.pdf](https://cran.r-project.org/web/packages/stuart/stuart.pdf).
+For an in-depth exploration of the package please visit the [package description](https://cran.r-project.org/web/packages/stuart/index.html) and the [manual](https://cran.r-project.org/web/packages/stuart/stuart.pdf).

-The version included in this repository includes an Artificial Bee Colony Algorithm (ABC) which has not yet been merged with the main branch accessible under: … .
+The version included in this repository includes an Artificial Bee Colony Algorithm (ABC) which has not yet been merged with the main branch also accessible [here](https://bitbucket.org/martscht/stuart/src/7e21bcea11820b2924d4d3cdd8be802dddbebb6e/?at=feature%2FArtificialBees).

 ## Psychometric Scale Shortening